 Belgium’s healthcare system includes mental healthcare provision that is available to all residents with health insurance, including expats.

-Like many European countries, Belgium has undergone changes in the way mental health is viewed and how care is delivered in recent times.
+Like many European countries, Belgium has undergone changes in the way mental health is viewed.
 There has been an increasing emphasis on looking after mental health, recognizing symptoms and moving towards more integrated care.
-Although the standard of life is good, the country has the sixth highest suicide rate in the EU.
-Problems such as stress and depression are not uncommon, and around one in three people will suffer poor mental health in Belgium during their lifetime.

 Globality Health is an international health insurance provider with expertise in providing exceptional cover for expats.
 More than 3,000 experts are on hand around the world to offer individual advice, solutions and services.